tamucc-comp-bio/classroom_repo_2025/lectures/lecture01.md

 * The shell is software that controls the [operating system kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) and is accessed through a terminal window

 * The shell we are using in Ubuntu and MacOS is called `bash`, or Born Again Shell

+> &#x26A0; CAUTION! _The default shell language for newer Macs is ofte `zsh`.
+You can simply type `bash` when you open your terminal to change to a `bash` terminal.
+You can also change the default terminal to be `bash` rather than `zsh`.
+Ask Chet G. Peetee how._

 * `bash` is a [shell scripting](https://en.wikipedia.org/wiki/Shell_script) computer language